-Staff will incorporate the new requirements in the development of the 2023-2026 TIP.
+Staff will incorporate the requirements in the development of the 2023-2026 TIP.
 The expected benefits of projects in the TIP will be documented as to how they will contribute to accomplishing performance targets.
-Overall, the benefits and performance of TIP projects will be evaluated to determine the study area's progress toward performance targets.
-The SWMPC will make a dedicated effort to better align project selection criteria for the TIP with performance measure targets.
+The SWMPC will continue to make a dedicated effort to better align project selection criteria for the TIP with performance measure targets.